Doctor Know-all

-All four servants were now in complete panic.
-They asked Crabbe to speak to him confidently and confessed their crime.
-If he would not denounce them they would willingly restore the money and give him part of the finders' reward.
-Crabbe agreed and was shown where the loot was hidden.
-He then went back to the nobleman, sat down to the table and pretended to look for the answer in his ABC book.
-Meanwhile, a fifth servant was hiding inside a stove to listen if Doctor Know-all still knew more.
-When Crabbe tried to look up the answer he said: "I know you are there, so you better show yourself!"
-The servant inside the stove thought Crabbe meant him and jumped out the stove.
-Then Crabbe revealed where the money was and received a lot of money both from the nobleman as well as from the frightened servants, becoming a wealthy and renowned man.

 Analysis

 The folktale is widespread "throughout Europe, India, Asia, some parts of Africa" and in the Americas.

 Commenting on the tale repertoire of female storyteller Argyro, a Greek refugee from Asia Minor, Greek scholar Marianthi Kaplanoglou stated that she knew a story of the tale type ATU 1641, a "common" type to both "the Greek and Turkish corpora".

 German scholar Ulrich Marzolph, in his catalogue of Persian folktales, listed 10 variants of the tale type across Persian sources, with the title Der falsche Wahrsager ("The False Soothsayer").